MathewLister/GoSkateDayDemo/README.md

 # GoSkateDayDemo

-Check out the live example using ScrollMagic https://goskateday-demo.herokuapp.com/
+Check out the live example using ScrollMagic (best to view on desktop) https://goskateday-demo.herokuapp.com/